elmahio/documentation/docs/logging-to-elmah-io-from-serilog.md

 Install-Package Serilog.Sinks.ElmahIO
 ```

-During the installation you will be prompted to input your log id, as with any other installation of elmah.io.
+During the installation you will be prompted to input your log id ([Where is my log ID?](https://docs.elmah.io/where-is-my-log-id/)), as with any other installation of elmah.io.
 To configure Serilog, add the following code to the Application_Start method in global.asax.cs (where LOG_ID is your log id):

 ```csharp
 var log =